cashX0001/Vision-Based-Style-Recommendation-system/README.md

-## Vision-Based-Style-Recommendation-system
+## Vision Based Style Recommendation system

-This repository contains **Vision-Based-Style-Recommendation-system** with a Python backend and a static HTML frontend.
+This repository contains a small **Vision Based Style Recommendation system** with a Python backend and a static HTML frontend.

 ### Project Structure